salemalem/matic-docs/docs/supernets/design/libp2p.md

 ## Peer routing

 Bootnodes act as rendezvous servers that help new nodes discover and connect to the network.
-The polygon-edge command allows you to specify one or more bootnodes while creating the genesis file.
+The ./polygon-edge command allows you to specify one or more bootnodes while creating the genesis file.
 Bootnodes are defined using libp2p multiaddrs, which contain information about the protocol, network address, and node port number.

 ```bash
 --bootnode /ip4/127.0.0.1/tcp/30301/p2p/16Uiu2HAmJxxH1tScDX2rLGSU9exnuvZKNM9SoK3v315azp68DLPW \